Bounding through pristine backcountry powder is the holy grail of every dedicated snow junkie but how can you make that dream a reality?

 Cat skiing with Nonstop

-Our all-mountain courses in Canada include the opportunity to add cat skiing/boarding to your program, so that part way through your training, you can put your fresh skills and newfound confidence to the test.
+Our all-mountain camps in Canada include the opportunity to go cat skiing/boarding and put your fresh skills and newfound confidence to the test.
 On our courses in Fernie we use Fernie Wilderness Adventures, who operate in over 5,000 acres of backcountry heaven.
 The guides have access to a vast range of terrain, from ridges and valleys to spectacular gladed meadows.
 An elevation of over 7,150 ft / 2,170 metres keeps the snow falling from the coast and the powder dry for the quintessential Canadian powder experience.

 Top locations for cat skiing